2023 Solar Incentives Guide for Maplewood, MN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Maplewood solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Maplewood solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives